Best Permanent Outdoor Christmas Lights 2026

 | Govee Permanent Outdoor Lights Pro | ~$439.99 | 100ft | Alexa/Google/Matter | IP67 | Best Overall / Smart Integration |

-Permanent outdoor Christmas lights — also called eave lights or architectural lights — are the biggest shift in holiday decorating in years.
-Instead of climbing a ladder every November, homeowners install a set of weatherproof LED nodes along the roofline once, then switch colors, scenes, and patterns from a phone for any holiday, game day, or mood, all year long.
+Instead of climbing a ladder every November, you mount weatherproof LED nodes along the roofline once.
+After that, colors, scenes and patterns change from a phone — any holiday, any game day, all year long.

-This guide covers the best options for 2026 — from the premium, Matter-ready Govee Pro flagship down to a capable budget RGBIC pick under $60 — with real pros, cons, current prices, and everything you need to know before you buy and install.
+This guide covers the best options for 2026, from the Matter-ready Govee Pro flagship down to a capable budget RGBIC pick under $60.

 Our Top Picks